 And the thing is, I know better than to use pressure or guilt to coerce Ted.
 You see, no amount of “pretty, pretty pleases” and extra pouty lips would give me what I want – which is genuine enthusiasm.
 Rather, they’d most likely have the opposite effect.
 You know, reluctant participation that does little to raise the cheer barometer in the room, ultimately leaving me further disappointed.

-So yeah, after my initial shock twelve years ago, I backed off on trying to force Ted to embrace the holidays with equal excitement.
+So yeah, after my initial shock early in our marriage, I backed off on trying to force Ted to embrace the holidays with equal excitement.

 2. Realistic Expectations Do Work with a Grinch

 Before you conclude that I’m fatalistic and have relinquished all hope of ever growing Ted’s heart two sizes bigger, let me share the second, and perhaps more important, thing I’ve discovered.